Viewing the Switch Panel

 You can view details about the ICX switch panel, such as the port-side, non-port side, traffic trends, and floor plans, from the RUCKUS One web interface.

-1. On the RUCKUS One web interface, navigate to Wired > Switches > Switch List.
+1. On the navigation bar, select Wired > Switches > Switch List.

-2. In the Switch List tab, click the switch (hyperlink) for which you want to view the panel details.
+2. Click the switch name to view the panel details.

 3. Click the Panel sub-tab.